About Disney Springs

-Disney Springs, formerly known as Downtown Disney, is located at the Walt Disney World Resort and is full of dining, entertainment and shopping opportunities.
-Entertainment at Disney Springs takes place throughout the day and into the night with a wide array of acrobatic artistry, art, theater, live music, special events, boating, and fountains for children to play in.
-Additionally, there are some great backdrops for family photos in and around Disney Springs.
+Disney Springs at the Walt Disney World Resort has it all: dining, entertainment and shopping opportunities.
+Entertainment at Disney Springs takes place throughout the day and into the night.
+Guests will find a wide array of acrobatic artistry, art, theater, live music, special events, boating, and fountains for children to play in.
+Additionally, you find some great backdrops for family photos in and around Disney Springs.
 Admission and parking are complimentary.

-The Disney Springs area will welcome guests with a new gateway featuring a signature water tower and grand entry in the upcoming Town Center, which is oriented around a series of bubbling natural springs.
-The Town Center will be encompassed by three additional neighborhoods – The Landing, Marketplace and West Side.
-Each neighborhood will have its own distinct feel.
+The Disney Springs area features a signature water tower and grand entry featuring bubbling natural springs in the Town Center.
+The Town Center joins three additional neighborhoods – The Landing, Marketplace and West Side.
+Each neighborhood has its own distinct feel.

-- The Town Center offers a sophisticated mix of shopping and dining along with a promenade where guests can relax, refresh and reconnect.
-Town Center will be built with a Spanish style architecture, drawing from a rich history of explorers that landed in Florida centuries ago.
+- The Town Center offers a sophisticated mix of shopping and dining along with a promenade.
+Here guests can relax, refresh and reconnect.
+Town Center features Spanish style architecture, drawing from a rich history of explorers that landed in Florida centuries ago.

-- The colorful and thriving commercial district called The Landing includes inspired dining and beautiful waterfront views, featuring an older look with rustic buildings that look like they’ve been around for decades.
+- The colorful and thriving commercial district called The Landing includes inspired dining and beautiful waterfront views.
+Buildings feature an older, rustic look that feels like they’ve been around for decades.

 - The West Side provides an exuberant atmosphere with lively entertainment, along with a more industrial feel.

 - The family-friendly Marketplace continues to delight guests of all ages by combining new experiences, such as an over-the-water pedestrian causeway, along with classic Disney favorites, including an expanded World of Disney store.